davidjbradshaw/iframe-resizer/README.md

 ## Main packages

-For version 5 _iframe-resizer_ is split into two main packages to make it simpler to deploy across deferent domains and better support tree shaking.
+For version 5 _iframe-resizer_ is split into two main packages to make it simpler to deploy across different domains and better support tree shaking.

 ### [@iframe-resizer/parent](https://www.npmjs.com/package/@iframe-resizer/parent)